 According to Webster's New Universal Unabridged Dictionary:

-In other words...your dog is reacting to substances which really shouldn't, under normal circumstances, bother him.
+In other words, your dog is reacting to substances which really shouldn't, under normal circumstances, bother him.
 Remember these words ..." under normal circumstances ".

 Therefore, the allergy is the symptom.
 Immune system malfunction is the bigger, deeper problem.
-The allergy symptoms will show up as inflammation in one form or another.
-Inflammation can happen externally ( on the outside of his body such as a dog rash or an itching dog ) and internally ( on the inside of his body such as an inflamed irritable bowel ).
+The allergy symptoms will show up as inflammation in one form or another, either externally ( on the outside of his body such as a dog rash or an itching dog ) or internally ( on the inside of his body such as an inflamed irritable bowel ).

-The allergy symptom (inflammation) is not the root cause though.
-It is the resulting build up of toxicity in your dog's body, which takes place over time, and causes your dog's immune system to stop working efficiently, or worse, work against itself.
-You only start to notice it when your dog is exhibiting symptoms, but it started long before that.
+The allergy reponse therefore, is not the root cause.
+It is the resulting build up of toxic influences in your dog's body.
+This toxic build up takes place over time, and causes your dog's immune system to stop working efficiently, or worse, work against itself.
+You only start to notice a problem when your dog starts exhibiting symptoms, but the truth is that it started long before that.

 Food allergies commonly occur in dogs that are fed the same food for a

 long time.
 Your dog's immune system is having to cope with the same